KEN LOLLA BIO

 In his last nine seasons, Lolla guided Louisville to a national runner-up, four more Elite Eight appearances and eight total NCAA Championship berths.
 Following the completion of the 2018 season, Lolla announced his resignation as head coach of the Cardinals departing as the program's all-time winningest coach.

-Lolla came to Louisville after guiding Akron to its most successful season in school history with an impressive 18-1-4 record in the 2005 season.
+Lolla came to Louisville after guiding The University of Akron to its most successful season in school history with an impressive 18-1-4 record in the 2005 season.
 Lolla guided the Zips to a final ranking of fifth in the nation by the NSCAA/adidas poll and at one point in the season the Zips were ranked at the top of the polls.

 Lolla guided the Zips to their eighth Mid-American Conference regular season title and their fourth MAC Tournament title.
 He was named MAC Coach of the Year for the fourth time.
 The Zips advanced to the NCAA Tournament Elite Eight and tied eventual national champion Maryland but in the final outcome fell 4-1 in penalty kicks.
 Akron also became the only school with two players named first team NSCAA All-Americans and a third player named to the second team.

-Lolla spent the last 13 seasons at the University of Akron.
+Lolla spent 13 seasons at the University of Akron.
 During his tenure at Akron he compiled a 160-68-25 record along with eight MAC Championships and a school record five straight NCAA Tournament appearances.

 Lolla's Akron squads were 62-9-5 all-time in regular-season MAC play and he has tutored 38 first-team All-MAC players.